 Apparently the rules are to look at yourself in this mirror at least twice during each inning.
 They adjusted his hair together right before taking a self-pic with her smartphone.

 It was freakin’ hot, but I didn’t see one single person slathering on sunscreen.

 What I saw was a sea of parasols shielding their owners from the sun.
 I also spotted a girl with a fleece blanket draped over her legs.

 For those who didn’t bring their parasols or blankets (shudder), sleeves were a popular option.

-These sleeves are a phenomenon that I’ve noticed since we first arrived in Korea.
+Sleeves are a phenomenon I’ve noticed since we first arrived in Korea.
 They’re like pantyhose for your arms, and stretch from the sleeve of your t-shirt to your wrist.
-Based on a tv commercial I saw, they claim to wick away sweat and keep you cool.
+Based on a TV commercial I saw, they claim to wick away sweat and keep you cool.

 So they claim.

 This isn’t so you can see the game.
 The stadiums are still relatively small, so views of the field are good from anywhere.